Skip to content

 COMMIT Transaction completed

-ETL receives these messages and converts them to events for your destination.
+ETL receives these messages and converts them to events.

 Why Two Phases?